Right to Equality

 - But it was restored by Mrs. Gandhi after her comeback.

 Articles 19 to 22 deal with the different aspects of the basic right: Personal liberty.
 Taken together, these four articles from a charter of personal liberties, which provides the backbone of the chapter on Fundamental Rights.
 In fact, certain positive rights are conferred by the Constitution in order to promote the ideal of liberty held out by the Preamble.

 The foremost amongst these are the six fundamental rights in the citizens by the Constitution of India (Article 19).
-These are popularly known as the Seven Constitution, there were seven freedom in Article hold and dispose of property' has been omitted by the Constitution (44th Amendment) Act, 1978, rights or freedom are not absolute.
-The guarantee Constitution itself by conferring upon the 'State' a power to impose by its laws reasonable restrictions as may be necessary in the larger interests of the community.
+These are popularly known as the Seven Constitution, there was seven freedom in Article hold and dispose of property' has been omitted by the Constitution (44th Amendment) Act, 1978, rights or freedom are not absolute.
+The guarantee Constitution itself by conferring upon the 'State' a power to impose by its laws reasonable restrictions as may be necessary for the larger interests of the community.